kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - display positioning during game

-As a user, I could make use of knowing my position on the leaderboard, as it would motivate me to improve my score.
+As a player in a multiplayer game, in addition to my position being shown once in a while on the leaderboard, my position among the players could be shown to me all the time during the game.

 - possible to change your answer